OmerBentzi/TicTacToe/README.md

 ## Setup

 No complex setup required!
-Simply open the `index.html` file in a web browser, and you're ready to play.
+Simply open the `index.html` file in a web browser or click the Demo link , and you're ready to play .

 ## Contribution